piku/piku/README.md

 ## Motivation

-I kept finding myself wanting an Heroku-like way to deploy stuff on [my Raspberry Pi cluster][raspi-cluster], but since [dokku][dokku] still doesn't work on ARM and even `docker` can be overkill sometimes, I decided to roll my own.
+I kept finding myself wanting an Heroku-like way to deploy stuff on a few remote ARM boards and [my Raspberry Pi cluster][raspi-cluster], but since [dokku][dokku] still doesn't work on ARM and even `docker` can be overkill sometimes, I decided to roll my own.

 ## Project Status/ToDo: